AmberBentley/content-feu/pages/design-1/visual-hierarchy.md

 ## Level 1 Process

-- Open Adobe XD/Figma and create a new page (1920 x 1080px).
+- Open Figma and create a new page (1920 x 1080px).
 - Create a headline.
 - Create a sub headline.
 - Add the body text.